-Fill Attendance List from Roster
+Fill Attendance List from Roster 1.
+Click "Fill Attendance From Roster" 2.
+Select the Activity and Session or Group for which you are entering attendance 3.
+Check the box next to each participant name for which you would like to add attendance 4.
+Click "Add Attendance" 5.
+If necessary, repeat steps 1-3 with all rosters containing attendance for the selected Date and done, click the "Close" button

-- 1. Click "Fill Attendance From Roster" - Select the Activity and Session or Group for which you are entering attendance - Check the box next to each participant name for which you would like to add attendance - 4.
-Click "Add Attendance" - If necessary, repeat steps 1-3 with all rosters containing attendance for the selected Date and Activity/Session (or Group).
-Once done, click the "Close" button - 6.
-Click "Save Attendance"
+6. Click "Save Attendance"